 - 15mL hydrochloric acid + 10mL hydrofluoric acid + 85mL water

 For copper and copper alloys use concentrated nitric acid.
 Immerse the specimen in concentrated nitric acid for 30 – 45 seconds.
 Then rinse with water.
 After a thorough rinse, immerse in a mixture of 50% nitric acid/50% water.
 Rinse again and remove the white residue with alcohol or water.

 A solution that works well for nickel alloys is a three part mixture that should be used fresh every time.
 The specimen must be immersed in this solution for 1 – 2 minutes.
 The mix consists of:

 - 1 part hydrogen peroxide (H2O2) + 2 parts hydrochloric (HCl) acid + 3 parts water (H20)

 For titanium use the following mixture at room temperature by immersing the specimen or applying the solution by swabbing.

 - 3mL hydrofluoric acid + 6mL nitric acid + 90mL water

 Remember to follow safety rules when handling these solutions.
 Always examine safety data sheets (SDS) to understand the risks and the remedies should problems occur.
 Always use these acids and solutions in a well-ventilated area and with quick access to water for a thorough rinse (eye and full body).
-When not in use these solutions must be capped and stored in a secure location.
+When not in use these solutions must be capped, stored and locked in a secure location.